duskmoon-dev/duskmoon-ui/packages/docs/src/routes/(routes)/blog/(posts)/nexus-dashboard-template/+page.md

 /* add: new theme here */
 ```

-We've customized some DaisyUI styles.
+We've customized some duskmoonUI styles.
 To match Nexus exactly, copy styles/custom/components.css into your project.

 ### Change the font